Card Services calls have the general form:

 Each socket can have up to four active memory windows, mapping portions of card memory into the host system address space.
 A PC Card device can address at most 16MB of both common and attribute memory.
 Windows should typically be sized to a power of two.
 Depending on socket capabilities, they may need to be aligned on a boundary that is a multiple of the window size in both the host and card address spaces.

-A memory window is initialized by a call to RequestWindow
+A memory window is initialized by a call to RequestWindow.
+Some

 segment of card memory mapped to the window can be modified using